 New York Marriages

-Name index to marriage records from the state of New York from 1686-1980 through Family Search
+Name index to marriage records from the state of New York, 1686-1980, through Family Search.

 New York State Death Index

-The NYS Death Index from 1880 to 1956 on the Internet Archive
+The New York State Death Index from 1880 to 1956 on the Internet Archive.

-The New York State Department of Health, Bureau of Vital Records provides birth and marriage records from 1881, death records from 1880 and divorce records from 1963.
+The New York State Department of Health, Bureau of Vital Records provides birth and marriage records from 1881, death records from 1880, and divorce records from 1963.
 Divorce records are maintained for the entire state.
-New York State Vital Records does not maintain records filed in Albany, Buffalo or Yonkers prior to 1914.
+New York State Vital Records does not maintain records filed in Albany, Buffalo, or Yonkers prior to 1914.
+New York State does file birth records for Queens and Richmond counties for the years 1881 through 1897.
 Anyone may obtain records of births that occurred at least 75 years ago and records of marriages and deaths that occurred at least 50 years ago.
 Access to more recent records is restricted to immediate family members with proof of identity.

 Online Searchable Death Indexes and Records